Vessel registration and travelling abroad

 Insurance is not required if the ship is manually propelled and has no mechanical or wind assisted propulsion fitted to it.

 You must display your telephone number or name and address on your vessel if it meets this criteria.

-Should you require further information please contact the Marine Leisure Centre on +44 (0) 1534 447730 or by email.
+Should you require further information, contact the Marine Leisure Centre on +44 (0) 1534 447730 or email the Marine Leisure Centre.